fasinfasi/FootWear-recommender/README.md

 - Columns: Product ID, Brand, Type, Gender, Size, Number Sold, Price, Review Title, Review Text, Review Rating
 - Used for training the recommender and powering the filtering system.

+## 📄License

+This project is licensed under the MIT License - see the [License](LICENSE) file for details.

 🥰😘 Thanks bro, spending your valuable time to read my ReadMe....😘 Remember my name Fasin 🙋🏻‍♂️